shahri23/MyPy-SortingSearching/README.md

 # MyPy-SortingSearching

-This section is dedciated to different searching and sorting techniques
+This section is dedicated to different searching and sorting techniques.
+Thanks for being here.